Categories

-This week I want to keep it short and sweet.
+This week we want to keep it short and sweet.
 The Vesper, or as some call it, the Vesper Lynd, is a drink named after a Bond girl.
 In fact, it’s the only drink ever invented by a fictional character named after another fictional character.
 If this is all going over your head, the Vesper is the martini that James Bond orders in Casino Royale, and he later decides to name it after his love interest.
 Indeed, this is the drink that inspired the graphics for Summit Sips.

 Vesper